colouring-cities/colouring-indonesia-new/etl/README.md

 # :penguin: Making data available to Ubuntu

-Before creating or updating a Colouring London database, you'll need to make sure the downloaded OS files are available to the Ubuntu machine where the database is hosted.
+Before creating or updating a Colouring Indonesia database, you'll need to make sure the downloaded OS files are available to the Ubuntu machine where the database is hosted.

 If you are using Virtualbox, you could host share folder(s) containing the OS files with the VM (e.g. [see these instructions for Mac](https://medium.com/macoclock/share-folder-between-macos-and-ubuntu-4ce84fb5c1ad)).

 For a production server hosted on a cloud computing platform (e.g. Azure), you could [use SCP](https://uoa-eresearch.github.io/vmhandbook/doc/copy-file-linux.html).

-# :new_moon: Creating a Colouring London database from scratch
+# :new_moon: Creating a Colouring Indonesia database from scratch

 You should already have set up PostgreSQL and created a database in an Ubuntu environment.
 If not, follow one of the linked guides: [setup dev environment](../docs/setup-dev-environment.md) or [setup prod environment](../docs/setup-production-environment.md).
 Open a terminal in Ubuntu and create the environment variables to use `psql` if you haven't already: